clitetailor/cursornext/README.md

 ## Why cursor|next?

-While such frameworks like nearley, ohm and peg are powerful and provide out-of-the-box features for generating and testing parser.
+While such frameworks like nearley, ohm and peg are powerful already and provide out-of-the-box features for generating and testing parser.
 These frameworks rely heavily upon LL and LR algorithms and grammars.

-cursornext is a cursor-based general-purpose library for parsing which provides programmatic interface to interact with document.
-Because it does not rely too much on grammar, building a parser is much more modular, customizable and easier for testing and debugging.
+cursornext takes another approach, it provides the lowest lever interface to interact with the document and let you decide how to parse your own syntax.
+The downside is that you have to put more efforts building your own parser.
+Because you are not rely on any built-in algorithm and grammar, it may lacks of tools for checking and generating syntax tree.
+The upside is that building a parser tool is now more modular and customizable.
+The interface is also simple that it is much more friendlier to work with Chrome or Node debugger.

 ## Install